What can I expect on a GrapeHops tour?

 Do I have to pay a single supplement?

-Your tour director loves single travelers and happens to be one herself, so there are NO single supplements on a GrapeHops tour.
-If we are staying in apartments, you might be asked to share a two bedroom apartment with another single, but you will ALWAYS have your own bedroom.
+There are no single supplements on any GrapeHops tour.
+If we are staying in apartments, you might be asked to share a two bedroom apartment with another solo traveler, but you will ALWAYS have your own bedroom.

 Will there be any private time?